 - Eat ice cream – have a black berry ice cream cone at Shenandoah National Park Big Meadows or visit Fairview Country Store in Luray for quality hand dipped ice cream flavors… for soft serve ice cream lovers get anything you like at “Flotzies” next to Walmart in Luray

-- Swim in a pond, Lake Arrow head or the Shenandoah River and dip yourself into a small pool of running water in a mountain stream
+- Swim at Lake Arrowhead or the Shenandoah River and dip yourself into a small pool of running water in a mountain stream

 - Canoe, cruise or tube the Shenandoah River (recommend Shenandoah River Outfitters or Down River Canoe Company)

-- Tour the 55 degrees cool and majestic Luray and Shenandoah Caverns and take in their local museums
+- Tour the 55 degrees cool and majestic Luray Caverns and take in their local museums

-- Have an ice cold beer or Margarita with dinner at one of Luray’s eateries (recommend Rancho Viejo, Artisans Grill, the Mimslyn Inn’s Speakeasy Pub)
+- Have an ice cold beer or Margarita with dinner at one of Luray’s eateries (recommend Gathering Grounds, Rancho Viejo, the Mimslyn Inn’s Speakeasy Pub)

-- Enjoy a barbecue outside your cabin and take advantage of locally grown fresh vegetables and meats (visit Saturday’s Luray farmer’s market or road side stands and other town markets – look for the Page County Grown logo).
+- Enjoy a barbecue outside your cabin and take advantage of locally grown fresh vegetables and meats (visit Saturday’s Luray farmer’s market at Hawksbill Trading or road side stands and other town markets – look for the Page County Grown logo).
 Check out the When in Virginia Blog Post about SME!